2600hz/docs-sysadmin/doc/kazoo/cluster-guide.md

 Verify on Kazoo in each zone that only freeswitch for that zone is visible
 `sup ecallmgr_maintenance get_fs_nodes`

-If started ecallmgr separately, with systemd or init, the command would be:
+If ecallmgr is started separately, with systemd or init, the command would be:
 `sup -necallmgr ecallmgr_maintenance get_fs_nodes`

 ### HAProxy config